 - Check tyre tread depth and examine tyres for cuts and damage

-- Windscreens and windows are clean and free of damage
+- Ensure the windscreen and windows are all clean and free from damage

 - Check driver’s seat is adjusted for the driver and that mirrors have been adjusted accordingly to provide a clear view of the road behind